Updated: Jan 12, 2022

 Admittedly, there is a correlation between spending and higher growth.
 But the correlations are weak (see the R squared values) so we are not so sure about the wisdom of spending to fuel growth.
 At least not without other justifications, as there are plenty of companies spending less and getting good growth.

 A couple of observations here worth noting.
 First, the distinction between west coast and everyone else is a lot smaller now.
-In fact, if you believe in a causal link between investing in sales and marketing and higher CAGR, the west coast folks are getting slightly less (admittedly insignificanty so) for their money.
+In fact, if you believe in a causal link between investing in sales and marketing and higher CAGR, the west coast folks are getting slightly less (admittedly insignificantly so) for their money.
 Second, all those trend lines do roughly converge at the same point on the left side.
-So, if you were to spend nothing on sales and marketing.
-Implying that you would only lose between 2% and 5% of sales (see the “intercept” or second figures for each of the linear fit lines).
+So, if you were to spend nothing on sales and marketing, this implies that you would only lose about 3% of sales (see the “intercept” or second figures for each of the linear fit lines).

 Given how much you would be saving… this might be a serious discussion for some CEOs and boards.
 Just kidding... to make a point.
 To some extent B2B firms routinely do this on a limited scale.
 Ever noticed the annual "purge" of "low performing" salespeople?
 It the easiest way to increase productivity.
 Maybe there is a more effective way to increase productivity.
 We are suggesting that you can spend less and get more from your sales and marketing investment.
 It starts with insightful analytics that inform and help you optimize your hiring and lead generation efforts.

 Ok so we are not advocating to cut marketing and sales spend to zero.
 But this does beg the question… what is the right spend?
 A rather disarming question.
 One that one of my smarter business school buddies asked when I showed her this analysis.